-Trump’s comments on conspiracy celebrated: ‘This was the biggest pitch for QAnon I’ve ever seen’
+Trump’s comments on conspiracy are celebrated: ‘This was the biggest pitch for QAnon I’ve ever seen’

 A QAnon supporter on 8kun, another fringe site, approved, “I thought he had the perfect answer.”

-Another 8kun users said of Trump’s response, “masterfully done by POTUS" — using an acronym for President of the United States.
+Another 8kun user said of Trump’s response, “masterfully done by POTUS” — using an acronym for president of the United States.

-Trump’s comments — and the reaction generated by them — echoed his call for the Proud Boys, another far-right group, to “Stand back and stand by” in last month’s presidential debate.
-The line, which Trump later sought to distance himself from, set off celebrations across social media from supporters of the all-male fringe group that often engages in street violence.
+Trump’s comments — and the reaction they generated on the far right — echoed his call in the debate last month for the Proud Boys, another far-right group, to “stand back and stand by.”
+That line, from which Trump later sought to distance himself, set off celebrations across social media among supporters of the all-male fringe group that often engages in street violence.

 As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy theory’s violent nature

-QAnon, born in October 2017, has grown sharply in recent months, buoyed by conspiracies related to vaccines and the coronavirus pandemic, as well as sharpening attention on Trump’s reelection.
-The coming vote has increasingly become the focal point of the movement, which had seen its popularity skyrocket on the encrypted messaging app Telegram and Facebook, according to research by the SITE Intelligence Group, which tracks political extremism.
+QAnon, born in October 2017, has grown sharply in recent months, buoyed by conspiracies related to vaccines and the coronavirus pandemic as well as the movement’s sharpening focus on Trump’s reelection campaign.
+The coming election has increasingly become the focal point of the movement, which had seen its popularity skyrocket on the encrypted messaging app Telegram and on Facebook, according to research by the SITE Intelligence Group, which tracks political extremism.

-“It’s beyond words how much Donald Trump has elevated the domestic threat that is QAnon,” said Rita Katz, executive director of SITE.
-“I’ve never been more worried for U.S. Democracy than I am now, and it’s disturbing how much of this fear is coming from the president himself.”
+“It’s beyond words how much Donald Trump has elevated the domestic threat that is QAnon,” said Rita Katz, the executive director of SITE.
+“I’ve never been more worried for U.S. democracy than I am now, and it’s disturbing how much of this fear is coming from the president himself.”

-Though Facebook announced restrictions on QAnon in August, SITE’s research documented sharp growth in both the number of groups devoted to the conspiracy theory on Facebook and the numbers of members of those groups.
-Facebook toughened its restrictions on Oct.
+Although Facebook announced restrictions on QAnon in August, SITE’s research documented sharp growth in the number of groups devoted to the conspiracy theory on Facebook and the numbers of members of those groups.
+Facebook toughened its restrictions Oct.
 6, imposing a near total ban that should make it much harder for the QAnon to organize and recruit on the site.

 QAnon’s response to Trump’s comments also could be found on Instagram, the photo-sharing subsidiary of Facebook, after the NBC event.
 One widely circulated meme, accompanied by hashtags affiliated with the conspiracy theory, showed an image of Guthrie altered to appear demonic, with red eyes, and called her a “Practicing Satanic Witch.”